Vogon: Analysis and reception

 The name Vogons is a new lexeme, a word newly created by Douglas Adams that does not conform to a pattern of word formation.
 Stephen Webb found the appearance of this first alien race that features in The Hitchhiker's Guide to the Galaxy also "suitably strange, as aliens should be".
 The Vogons' behaviour in contrast turns out to be "full of very human—and specifically English—flaws and tendencies", to the point that Amanda Dillon considered them "probably the least othered alien in Adams's work".
 The Vogons are an easily recognizable satire of human middle-management culture and bureaucracy.
 Dillon found them "Adams's most fully formed direct parody of the alien, and this makes them a source of laughter rather than fear".
-The "silliness of Vogon bureaucracy" in its exaggeration is represented by "Adams's clever use of bathos" when he first uses very technical terms to describe their organizational processes but concludes with incongrously mundane words.
+The "silliness of Vogon bureaucracy" in its exaggeration is represented by "Adams's clever use of bathos" when he first uses very technical terms to describe their organizational processes but concludes with incongruously mundane words.
 For Vogons bureaucracy is an end-in-itself, "at which human and logic fail" and which intends to thwart real progress, making the scenes of interaction with these aliens "absurd".
 Marilette Van der Colff also noted that the failure "to notice its destructive influence on nature" by the management and the unconcerned and sometimes deliberate destruction of animal species by humans in general is reflected in the Vogons.

-Marcus O'Dair praised the realization in the movie: "In this format, the Vogons really come into their own, their flattened faces, hunched backs and hopelessly overhanging bellies partly inspired by the work of eigheenth-century satirical catoonist James Gillray."
+Marcus O'Dair praised the realization in the movie: "In this format, the Vogons really come into their own, their flattened faces, hunched backs and hopelessly overhanging bellies partly inspired by the work of eighteenth-century satirical cartoonist James Gillray."
 Author Martin Thomas Pesl included the Vogons in his list of the 100 most brilliant villains in world literature, under the category of despots.
-In his analysis of the depiction of extraterrestials, Stephen Webb considered the Vogons "engaging aliens" despite their unpleasent traits, as they parodied middle-management behaviour so well that "I can't help but like them".
+In his analysis of the depiction of extraterrestrials, Stephen Webb considered the Vogons "engaging aliens" despite their unpleasant traits, as they parodied middle-management behaviour so well that "I can't help but like them".